 Greenhouse Management: What is the most common reason that most growers will look at adding automation to their greenhouse workflow?

-Steven Biles, TTA: The biggest one is clearly labor.
+Steven Biles: The biggest one is clearly labor.
 A grower I was working with recently told me she estimates that she spends close to 70% of her time each week dealing with labor and hiring and managing her employees.
 That is time she is spending not directly managing the grow and the plants themselves.
-Say you are a smaller grower and you’ve got somewhere between five and ten full-time year-round employees, and maybe every spring you bring in five or ten seasonal full-time people to ramp up.
-Typically, with automation we can cut that total labor force in half, and the grower can still produce the same number of plants and the same quality.
+Say you’re a smaller grower and you’ve got somewhere between five and 10 year-round full-time employees, and maybe every spring you bring in five or 10 seasonal full-time people to ramp up.
+Typically, with automation, we can cut that total labor force in half, and the grower can still produce the same number of plants and the same quality.

 GM: Aside from labor and saving money on employees, are there secondary benefits that growers will enjoy?

-SB: One of the significant secondary benefits to the smaller grower is that with automation they can often delay the start of planting by a few weeks, they do not have to start planting so early in late winter anymore because now it does not take three weeks of crews working around the clock to get those plugs transplanted.
-With a transplanter like our PackPlanter 1450S, they do not have to start so early so they will save money on heating the greenhouse, because while many will still be heating the roof to melt snow load, they’ll still see savings on their heat expenses because they won’t have to heat the bays around the clock for growing.
+SB: One of the significant secondary benefits to the smaller grower is that, with automation, they can often delay the start of planting by a few weeks, they don’t have to start planting so early in late winter anymore because now it doesn’t take three weeks of crews working around the clock to get those plugs transplanted.
+With a transplanter like our PackPlanter 1450S, they don’t have to start so early, so they’ll save money on heating the greenhouse, because while many will still be heating the roof to melt snow load, they’ll still see savings on their heat expenses because they won’t have to heat the bays around the clock for growing.

 GM: How does the start of shipping season constrain an operation’s labor, and how can automation help alleviate that?